 Community Engagement.
 We educate community members about vegetation and power lines by hosting Arbor Day celebrations at schools and municipal parks statewide.
 Activities such as tree-planting events on school or park grounds educate the public about the importance of trees in the environment.

-We have received the Arbor Day Foundation’s Tree Line USA Award for the past 27 years.
+We have received the Arbor Day Foundation’s Tree Line USA Award for the past 28 years.
 The award recognizes best practices in public and private utility arboriculture, demonstrating how trees and utilities can co-exist for the benefit of communities and citizens.

 Wildlife Protection and Resource Conservation Programs

-We are committed to preserving plants, animals and their habitat needs by considering the environmental impact and assessing the risk of each decision we make, complying with all environmental laws and regulations and going beyond compliance when appropriate
+We are committed to preserving plants, animals and their habitat needs by considering the environmental impact and assessing the risk of each decision we make, complying with all environmental laws and regulations and going beyond compliance when appropriate.

-In addition to minimizing injury to wildlife, the program also improves the reliability of our energy delivery system by reducing outages and fires.
+In addition to minimizing injury to wildlife, the program also improves the reliability of our energy delivery system by reducing outages and avian caused fires.
 To mitigate electrical contact, we adopted and practice proactive best-management construction standards and design strategies from the Edison Electric Institute’s Avian Power Line Interaction Committee.

 Learn more about our avian and wildlife protection program.

 Resource Conservation: We have implemented a wide range of resource conservation programs to protect threatened and endangered plants and animals.
-We partner with federal agencies including the U.S. Fish and Wildlife Service, Bureau of Land Management, Arizona Game and Fish Department and U.S. Forest Service.
+We partner with federal and state agencies including the U.S. Fish and Wildlife Service, Bureau of Land Management, Arizona Game and Fish Department and U.S. Forest Service.
 Comprehensive analysis and consultation are conducted with our agency partners to ensure compliance with the Endangered Species Act and conservation measures are implemented for the protection of threatened and endangered plants, animals and their habitats.
 We also support local initiatives to protect sensitive wildlife and rare plants.
 We collaborate with environmental and conservation organizations and agencies on public education and awareness programs, habitat-enhancement projects, biological assessments, and species-conservation plans.

 Endangered Fish and Bird Recovery Program

-The biological opinion for the Four Corners Power Plant and Navajo Mine Energy Project, developed as part of a Section 7 consultation conducted when renewing the plant and mine permits, was implemented in 2016 and will extend through 2041.
+The Biological Opinion for the Four Corners Power Plant and Navajo Mine Energy Project, developed as part of a Section 7 consultation conducted when renewing the plant and mine permits, was implemented in 2016 and will extend through 2041.

 As part of the settlement, Four Corners and the Navajo Mine agreed to reduce potential impacts associated with their operation by implementing certain Reasonable and Prudent Measures (RPMs) designed to protect endangered fish (Colorado Pikeminnow, Razorback Sucker) in the San Juan River and birds (Southwestern Willow Flycatcher, Yellow-Billed Cuckoo) in the plant’s deposition area.

-Highlights from RPM work performed in 2022:
+Highlights from RPM work performed in 2023: